JetBrains/jetbrains_guide/sites/dotnet-guide/contents/tips/move-code/index.md

 leadin: |
     **Move code the smart way! 👈🙃👉**

-     Instead of cutting and pasting lines, and breaking code, let's move things semantically: First we put our caret on the code intended to be moved.<!-- more --> Then, we use **Code | Move Statement Up/Down** to rearrange it.
+     Instead of cutting and pasting lines, and breaking code, let's move things semantically: First we put our caret on the code intended to be moved.<!--more--> Then, we use **Code | Move Statement Up/Down** to rearrange it.
 Despite the refactoring name, this also works for methods, properties and other members.
 Placing the caret at the closing brace of a block statement, like `if` or `while`, even lets us expand and shrink the scope.

      We can also reorder parameters of signatures.
 Again, we just place our caret on a particular parameter, and use **Code | Move Element Left/Right** to specify its new position.
 Note that if our method already has usages, we might consider using the **Change Signature** refactoring instead, which would update the argument order.